Rollyloni/Rollyloni/README.md

 </div>
 - :telescope: I’m working as a Software developer and contributing to frontend and backend for building web applications using React/Node.js.

-- :seedling: Exploring Cloud architecture and working on AWS clod certification.
+- :seedling: Exploring Cloud architecture and working on AWS cloud certification.

 - :zap: In my free time, I read tech articles and practice data structures and algorithm.